ericyoondotcom/RoboticsSimulator/README.md

 # Robot Simulator
-A driving simulator for the VEX Robotics Tower Takeover competition.
+A driving simulator for the VEX Robotics competition.

 ## Sidequest Simple Installation
 1. Install Sidequest (free) using a guide like [this one](https://www.androidcentral.com/how-sideload-apps-oculus-quest).